astropy/photutils/docs/photutils/detection.rst

     >>> kernel.normalize()
     >>> segm = detect_sources(data, threshold, npixels=5, filter_kernel=kernel)

-The result is a 2D segmentation image (or sometimes called a "labeled" image) with the same shape as the data, where sources are labeled by different positive integer values.
+The result is a :class:`~photutils.segmentation.SegmentationImage` object with the same shape as the data, where sources are labeled by different positive integer values.
 A value of zero is always reserved for the background.
 Let's plot both the image and the segmentation image showing the detected sources: